 10. Become an Airbnb host or experience provider

 Last but definitely not least is my personal side hustle favourite; renting out your spare room or house on Airbnb.
 If you don’t have a spare space in your home, find out how to make money on Airbnb without owning property.
-Alternatively, Airbnb now also offer Airbnb Experiences that are one-of-a-kind activities hosted by experts around the world.
+Alternatively, Airbnb also offers Airbnb Experiences which are one-of-a-kind activities hosted by experts around the world.

 Renting a room or house on Airbnb

-I’ve been an Airbnb host for more than two years now.
-I started by renting a spare room in my flat and the full flat while I was away.
+I’ve been an Airbnb host for a few years now.
+I started by Airbnbing a spare room in my flat and the full flat while I was away.
 In good months (pre-pandemic) I made more than £1000 a month which didn’t only cover my mortgage and utility bills but also allowed me to save for my next property much quicker!

-If you are considering to become a host, you can use my host referral link here to earn an additional bonus after completing your first reservation!
+If you are considering becoming a host, you can use my host referral link here to earn an additional bonus after completing your first reservation!

 Although the Covid pandemic has massively affected the tourism industry and Airbnb alongside it, there are still people who need short-term accommodation due to relocating or work.
 However, if you don’t feel comfortable opening your home to guests just yet because of the pandemic (especially if you live in the property yourself), this is certainly a highly recommended option to consider after things start to go back to normality!